longjp/rr-templates/README.md

 ![alt text](figs/des.png "DES Light Curve")

-we determine it has a period about 0.54 days, and distance modulus of 19.2 and folded light curve:
+we determine it has a period about 0.54 days, distance modulus of 19.2 and folded light curve:

 ![alt text](figs/des_folded.png "DES Folded Light Curve")